 How to Manage this Blight on your Life!

-Re-hydrate: all middle aged skin is dehydrated to some extent.
+Hydration makes a bigger difference than you might think.
+All middle aged skin is dehydrated to some extent.
 As dehydrated skin ages faster and is more likely to show the signs of sun-damage, one of the first things you should do is to rehydrate your skin.
-This does not necessarily mean to drink more water!
+This does not necessarily mean to just drink more water!
 It means giving your skin the tools to retain water.
+Often a combination of Hyaluronic Acid and nourishing moisturisers are a great start.

 Find out more about Dehydrated Skin in the links below:

-Repair cell walls so the water stays in the cell and all the requirements for normal cellular function can pass through the walls as they are meant to.
+Repair your skin cell walls so the water stays in the cell and all the requirements for normal cellular function can pass through the walls as they are meant to.
+Starting with Growth Factors and Peptides is your go-to starting point.

 Gently repairing the epidermal or top layers of the skin so that the dead cells on top are not accumulating will decrease the likelihood of a pore becoming clogged.
 Plus, it will allow essential restorative ingredients to penetrate the skin, rather than just sitting on top of the skin not effectively doing anything for you.